saubury/tw-scala-bootcamp/scripts/README.md

         res2: scala.collection.immutable.Map[String,Int] = HashMap(in -> 1, whether -> 1, ran -> 1, a -> 2, getting -> 1, eyes -> 1, by -> 1, with -> 1, could -> 1, hot -> 1, close -> 1, trouble -> 1, for -> 1, picking -> 1, feel -> 1, would -> 1, pleasure -> 1, suddenly -> 1, own -> 1, up -> 1, so -> 1, as -> 2, well -> 1, she -> 2, daisies -> 1, making -> 1, was -> 1, mind -> 1, worth -> 1, be -> 1, her -> 3, stupid -> 1, pink -> 1, made -> 1, very -> 1, white -> 1, considering -> 1, when -> 1, day -> 1, of -> 2, and -> 2, sleepy -> 1, rabbit -> 1, daisy-chain -> 1, the -> 4)

-5. Moving beyond the REPL
+5. Moving beyond the REPL writing programs, compiling and running

     Let's make a program, create a text file like so: